-Unlike traditional agile software development where a defined and concrete output is generated or produced, agile data science is (as it ought to be) an iterative approach which doesn’t necessarily exist to produce GA-ready products.
-Much of it’s efforts will be focused on aligning the data science team’s value with the rest of the company.
+Unlike traditional agile software development where a defined and concrete output is generated or produced, agile data science is (as it ought to be) an iterative approach that doesn’t necessarily exist to produce GA-ready products.
+Much of its efforts will be focused on aligning the data science team’s value with the rest of the company.

 The Agile Data Science Manifesto is focused on